iogbole/ebpf-playground/README.md

 ```

-sudo apt-get install -y bpfcc-tools #should be install as part of the lima startup
+sudo apt-get install -y bpfcc-tools #should be installed as part of the lima startup

 bpftool btf dump file /sys/kernel/btf/vmlinux format c > vmlinux.h # See tip 2 below.